Yes! In 2020, Arizona voters passed recreational marijuana, adding to the state's legalized medicinal marijuana.

-Anyone without proper medical cannabis identification is at risk of facing serious penalties if caught in possession of marijuana.
+Adults over 21 years old may possess up to 1 ounce of usable marijuana or 5 grams of concentrate.
+Those with an MMJ card may possess up to 2.5 ounces.
+Anyone underage or without MMJ identification is at risk of facing serious penalties if caught in possession of marijuana.
 Below are the current consequences for possession in Arizona:

 The same fine of up to $150,000 is applied to the sale, manufacturing, cultivation, and trafficking of illegal marijuana; however, the potential incarceration rates range from 1 year up to 12.5 years.
 Because Arizona has yet to decriminalize marijuana possession, the fines and incarceration rates are incredibly steep for even the smallest offenses.
 Even possession of drug paraphernalia can land you with a felony, up to 2 years in prison, and a max fine of $150,000.

-Because recreational use of marijuana is still illegal (and highly punishable) in Arizona, there is nowhere to legally use it throughout the state unless you have a medical cannabis card and are a registered patient of the program.
-However, even if you have a medical cannabis card, that doesn’t mean you’re legally able to smoke anywhere you want.
+While both medical marijuana and recreational marijuana are both legalized, that doesn’t mean you’re legally able to smoke anywhere you want.
 There are plenty of areas (especially public places) where the use of marijuana is strictly prohibited.
 Below is a list of places where you can and cannot legally use medical marijuana:

 Areas in Arizona that DO NOT allow the use of marijuana: